Symplectic toric stratified spaces with isolated singularities: Stacks

-be a piece of descent data.
-As in the case of principal $G$-bundles, let $\pi:P\to U$ be the bundle built as in Example ~\ref{ex:BG}.
-Since the transition maps $\varphi{\alpha\beta}$ are $\R$-equivariant, it follows that the actions of $\R$ on each $P_\alpha$ patch together to give a free and proper action on $P$.
+be a descent datum.
+Let $\pi:P\to U$ be the bundle built from this data as in Example \ref{ex:bg}.
+Since the transition maps $\varphi_{\alpha\beta}$ are $\R$-equivariant, it follows that the actions of $\R$ on each $P_\alpha$ patch together to give a free action on $P$.

+To see that this action of $\R$ on $P$ is proper, note that, since the action of $\R$ on $P$ commutes with the action of $G$ on $P$, this $\R$ action descends to an $\R$ action on $W$.
+By Lemma \ref{l:uniqueraction}, this $\R$ action matches the free and proper action on $W$ with respect to which $\psi$ is equivariant.
+Therefore, by Lemma \ref{l:descendingproperactions}, the action of $\R$ on $P$ must have been proper.